Wehrmacht prison Anklam: History

 The first prisoners arrived late in 1940 and continued to arrive until 1945.
 Several thousand convicts passed through the prison.
 Some of them were used for work details in armament factories such as the Arado aircraft factory in Anklam.
 At times, the prison, with up to 1,500 prisoners, was overcrowded and the confinement conditions for the prisoners deteriorated.
-In 1944 several hundred inmates were transferred to the SS-Sturmbrigade Dirlewanger, which was used for the suppression of the Warsaw Uprising.
+In 1944 several hundred inmates were transferred to the SS-Sonderregiment Dirlewanger in order to reinforced its two battalion that had halt operation since 8 August 1944, which was used for the suppression of the Warsaw Uprising.

 Executions of at least 139 condemned prisoners occurred from November 5, 1941 until April 26, 1945.
 Approximately 100 of the executions occurred during the period from January to April 1945.
 About 120 clemency requests to death sentences were granted.

 The evacuation of the Wehrmacht prison took place on April 28, 1945.
 Guards and the remaining prisoners marched in three groups toward Küstrin, Friedland, Mecklenburg-Vorpommern and Jarmen in the direction of Bützow.
 The last group was captured on May 1 by the Red Army.

 Under the GDR government, use of the northern wing of the building was discontinued and the rest was used for the storage of grain.
 A working group of the Cultural Association of the GDR began research into the history of the Wehrmacht prison.
 The death cellblock was transformed in the mid-1970s as a memorial.

 Between 1990 and 2005 the building remained unused.
 In 2005, the newly established Foundation "Center for Peace Work - Otto Lilienthal - Hanseatic City of Anklam" took over the prison.
 After a partial restoration, the building is used as a center of national and international peace work.
 A permanent exhibition describes the historical significance of the facility.